Everything You Need to Know About Plywood

-Check for flatness
+Check for plywood flatness

 Don’t expect perfection—you probably won’t find it.
 Just try to find the best of the pile.
 Sight down all the edges just like you’d do if you were buying 2x4 studs.
-Sometimes, sheets are warped in multiple directions, resembling a potato chip.
+Sometimes, plywood sheets are warped in multiple directions, resembling a potato chip.
 Leave these for some unlucky, less-informed buyer.
 If you’re buying 1/4-in. plywood, don’t worry about flat and straight; it won’t be either.
 But you’ll likely fasten it to structural parts, which will keep it flat.

 Inspect the edges

-Examine the edges and inspect the different layers of veneer.
+Examine the edges of plywood and inspect the different layers of veneer.
 They should be straight and of uniform thickness and have few, if any, voids.
 If you see a lot of voids, there's sure to be more throughout the sheet that won’t be visible until you cut it.

 Watch for buried treasure

 The most beautifully figured face veneers will be at the lumberyard.
 But when I’m at the home center, I like to check out the back faces of the plywood or even plywood that’s meant for underlayment.
 Because most people look for consistency of color and grain, there are some striking veneers that get written off as ugly.
 Quite often, something catches my eye that could be a really cool design element.